 Following on from my little pamper session I was asked which item of the personal care range I would be most interested in trying for myself at home and hands down it had to be the Panasonic Nanoe Dryer, I longed to get my locks luscious once more.
 During the same week that the Dryer arrived, I was also lucky enough to be sent haircare products from the new and improved Andrew Barton range at Asda.

-I received Andrew Barton Supreme Volume Big Body Building Shampoo, a protein enriched shampoo which adds strength and volume.
+I received Andrew Barton Supreme Volume Big Body Building Shampoo, a protein-enriched shampoo that adds strength and volume.
 It is a lightweight formula with soy protein leaving the scalp energised and refreshed.
-Following it up with Andrew Barton Miracle Frizz Tamer Super Smoothing Conditioner which is a special moisturing conditioner to add strength and volume and finally Andrew Barton S.O.S.
-Help Me Leave In Nourishing Spray that can be used on damp or dry hair to boost conditioning and aide detangling.
+Following it up with Andrew Barton Miracle Frizz Tamer Super Smoothing Conditioner which is a special moisturising conditioner to add strength and volume and finally Andrew Barton S.O.S.
+Help Me Leave-In Nourishing Spray that can be used on damp or dry hair to boost conditioning and aide detangling.
 I have been using all three of these for the past couple of weeks and I am definitely starting to notice a difference.

-Using the hair care range alongside my fab new dryer has added the shine back to my hair, it is looking and feeling healthier, it has bounce in it again and so I have been trying to recreate the gorgeous style which Oskar bestowed on me way back in July.
+Using the hair care range alongside my fab new dryer has added the shine back to my hair, it is looking and feeling healthier, it has bounced in it again and so I have been trying to recreate the gorgeous style which Oskar bestowed on my way back in July.
 I have been receiving compliments on my hair and I am starting to love it again.

 The Panasonic Nanoe Dryer works by emitting ultra-fine nano ions which are one billion times smaller than steam particles and has a water holding capacity 1,000 times higher than negative ions.
 The nanoe penetrate deep into the hair shaft to maintain optimum moisture balance which keeps the cuticle on the surface in tip-top condition to leave the hair looking shiny and feeling smooth and manageable.